hyssong/hyssong.github.io/_pages/about.md

 ---

 **Narrative comprehension**<br/>
 How do we make sense of events as they unfold in our daily lives?
-My work asks how we comprehend narrative events by examining brain dynamics at multiple spatiotemporal scales.
+My work asks how we comprehend narrative events by examining brain dynamics at multiple spatial scales.
 Using functional magnetic resonance imaging and naturalistic behavioral experiments, I investigate various cognitive processes integral to narrative comprehension, including [causal reasoning](https://doi.org/10.1523/JNEUROSCI.0037-21.2021), episodic memory, [emotion](https://www.biorxiv.org/content/10.1101/2023.11.14.566767v2), and [attentional engagement](https://doi.org/10.1073/pnas.2021905118).

 **Computational model of causal reasoning**<br/>
 Comprehension involves piecing together causally related events in memory to form a coherent situational representation.
 How does the brain accomplish this?
 Can we develop a computational model of the brain that achieves such complex causal reasoning?
 While seminal work in computational neuroscience has focused on well-parameterized, simpler cognitive tasks, my goal is to extend these models to naturalistic paradigms.